oroinc/documentation/backend/api/how-to.rst

 --------------------

 Sometimes, it is required to add to API a field that does not exist in an entity for which API is created.
-In this case, such field should be added to API via :ref:`Resources/config/oro/api.yml <fields-configuration-section>` and the :ref:`customize_loaded_data <customize-loaded-data-action>` action should be used to set a value of this field.
+In this case, such field should be added to API via :ref:`Resources/config/oro/api.yml <web-api--fields-config>` and the :ref:`customize_loaded_data <customize-loaded-data-action>` action should be used to set a value of this field.